 Sacre bleu!
 The language that English speakers appear to find the chicest is not a particularly close relative!
 More of a relative through marriage, really.
 That said, linguists have found that English and French are 27% lexical similar, and there are many words of French origin that English speakers use every day.
 That’s even excluding the French phrases that have been so normalized in English it’s almost a faux pas not to know them.

 In 1066, the Duke of Normandy conquered much of modern-day England and switched the language of the elite to Old French.
 If you ever decide to learn French, you can thank him for the more than 1,500 shared cognates that you won’t need to relearn.
+Because French evolved from Latin, many of the words English borrowed during and after the Norman Invasion ultimately derive from Latin-based roots.
 The two languages have continued to intermix even today, though now English is taking a more dominant role, with the increased use of “Englishisms” in French, like “week-end,” “sandwich” and “parking.”